Home » Water Quality » Contaminants » Does Chlorine Evaporate from Tap Water? (Quick Answer!)

 Sodium Metabisulfite

-The tablet will neutralize the chlorine and chloramine before evaporating.
-This method works quickly, and most breweries and wineries use it.
+The tablet will neutralize the chlorine and chloramine before they evaporate.
+This method works quickly, so it’s used by most breweries and wineries—the byproducts of sodium metabisulfite are harmless and don’t negatively affect the finished beverages.

 6. Use a Water Filter